 How to Grow and Care for Euphorbia aeruginosa

-Light: Providing your Euphorbia aeruginosa with plenty of sunlight is important for optimal growth.
+Light: Providing your Euphorbia aeruginosa with plenty of sunlight is essential for optimal growth.
 Place it near a sunny window or move it to your balcony or garden during the warmer months, gradually increasing sun exposure to avoid sunburn.

 Soil: Use a well-draining soil, either a commercial potting mix formulated for succulents or create your own well-draining soil.

-Fertilizing: To ensure the potted plant receives sufficient nutrients, apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength weekly during the growing season.
+Fertilizing: To ensure the potted plant receives sufficient nutrients, apply a balanced 10-10-10 NPK fertilizer diluted to 1/4 strength weekly during the growing season.

 Learn more at How to Grow and Care for Euphorbia.